ipop-project/ipop-project.github.io/wiki/Build-IPOP,-Intro.md

 If the requirements are met, for other versions and flavors of Ubuntu or other Debian-based Linux distros, our Ubuntu release should work out-of-the-box.
 Other versions of Raspberry Pi such as Raspberry Pi 2 and Raspberry Pi Zero and also other Debian-based operating systems on ARM architecture, such as Orange Pi, will most probably work with our Raspberry Pi 3 release.
 If it didn't work, you may need to build IPOP code manually on that machine.
 There is a chance you also need to build WebRTC static libraries before that.

-For Debian-based operating systems on x64 machines, the building process would be very similar to Ubuntu and for Debian-based operating systems on ARM machines, it'd be like Raspberry Pi 3.
+For Debian-based operating systems on x64 machines, the building process would be very similar to Ubuntu and for Debian-based operating systems on ARM7 and ARM6 machines, it'd be like Raspberry Pi 3 and raspberry Pi Zero.

 ### Downgrading GCC to 4.9